The Chair of the Council

 The Council elects its Chair and Vice Chair each year.
-Currently the Chair is Cllr Nigel Taylor and the Vice Chair is Cllr Mark Keating.
+Currently the Chair is Cllr Mike Best and the Vice Chair is Cllr Hazel Prior-Sankey.

 The role of the Chair, and in their absence, the Vice-Chair, is